ibm-cloud-docs/Registry/ts_recover_key.md

 7. [Push a signed image](/docs/Registry?topic=Registry-registry_trustedcontent#trustedcontent_push) that uses the new signing keys.

-8. (Optional) When you've finished, if you want to revoke your API key, run the following command:
+8. (Optional) When you finish, if you want to revoke your API key, run the following command.

     ```
     ibmcloud iam api-key-delete notary-auth